5 Science-Based Steps to Sharpen Your Memory and Reduce Your Risk of Alzheimer's

 ABOUT THE AUTHOR(S)

 Dr. Michelle Braun is a Harvard- and Yale- trained, board-certified neuropsychologist and a national leader in the field of brain health and cognitive functioning.
 She is a former instructor of psychiatry at Harvard Medical School and Assistant Director of Inpatient Mental Health at the Boston Veterans’ Administration Hospital.
-In 2013, she was the featured presenter in a live 90-minute PBS Next Avenue television program on brain health.
-She has been interviewed as a brain health expert on Fox morning news, CBS, and iHeart Radio, and her work has been featured in national media outlets such as Family Circle, Medical Daily, HealthNewsDigest.com, and multiple newspapers.
+She has been interviewed as a brain health expert on Fox Morning News, CBS, and iHeart Radio, and her work has been featured in national media outlets such as Family Circle, Medical Daily, HealthNewsDigest.com, and multiple newspapers.
 In addition, her article “Boosting Brain Functioning” is the one of most popular pieces on the Facebook page of the American Academy of Clinical Neuropsychology.
 She has a column on brain health in Psychology Today with more than 100,000 readers and has been the invited speaker for the Alzheimer’s Association for the past 13 years.